Syenna Scott: Early life and education

-Syenna was born on January 21, 2000 in Charlotte, North Carolina.
+Syenna was born on January 21, 2000, in Charlotte, North Carolina.
 She attended high school at Charlotte Latin School where she competed as a volleyball, basketball, and track & field athlete.
 She committed to Brown University in Providence, Rhode Island in 2017, where she competed as a Division 1 jumper and sprinter on the Brown Bears track and field team from 2018 to 2022.

 During her time at Brown, Syenna received Ivy League honors in athletics and academics.
-She sang second-soprano in Brown University's Shades of Brown a capella group and served on two campus committees dedicated to supporting student athletes.
-In 2022, Syenna graduated with an Independent Concentration in Entrepreneurship and Music Innovation (B.A), joining less than 1,000 Brown University graduates throughout the school's 261 year history with originally-designed concentrations.
+She sang second-soprano in Brown University's Shades of Brown a cappella group and served on two campus committees dedicated to supporting student athletes.
+In 2022, Syenna graduated with an Independent Concentration in Entrepreneurship and Music Innovation (B.A), joining less than 1,000 Brown University graduates throughout the school's 261-year history with originally-designed concentrations.

 Syenna continued her athletic career on the University of Miami's track & field team as a jumper and sprinter until 2023, where she earned all-division academic honors and athletic honors in the Atlantic Coast Conference.
 Outside of athletics, Syenna Scott was a member of Cat 5 Music Publishing as a songwriter and joined The Recording Academy's GrammyU program in 2023.
 Syenna became a finalist in the Hurricane Innovation Prize competition in 2023 for her startup, Musivault.
 She graduated with a masters in Music Business from the University of Miami's Frost School of Music in 2024.

 Performances

-Syenna performed across Providence, Rhode Island with the Shades of Brown a capella group from 2019 to 2022, including Brown University's 2022 Commencement ceremony.
-After moving to Miami, Florida, she performed in several notable venues including the Maurice Gusman Concert Hall, the Banyan Bowl at Pinecrest Gardens, and the Watsco Center where she sang the The Star-Spangled Banner in 2024.
+Syenna performed across Providence, Rhode Island with the Shades of Brown a cappella group from 2019 to 2022, including Brown University's 2022 Commencement ceremony.
+After moving to Miami, Florida, she performed in several notable venues including the Maurice Gusman Concert Hall, the Banyan Bowl at Pinecrest Gardens, and the Watsco Center where she sang The Star-Spangled Banner in 2024.
 In 2025, she performed at the Faena Hotel Miami Beach and The Betsy Hotel on Ocean Drive (South Beach).